-Except as discussed below, during and prior to 2012, we did not pay cash compensation to any non-employee director for his or her service as a director.
+Except as discussed below, during and prior to 2013, we did not pay cash compensation to any non-employee director for his or her service as a director.
 We reimburse our non-employee directors for reasonable travel and other expenses incurred in connection with attending board of director and committee meetings or otherwise in direct service of our company.

-In connection with his service as a director, Mr. Costa receives \$25,000 per year.
+Prior to our IPO, In connection with his service as a director, Mr. Costa received \$25,000 per year.
 In addition, with his election as a director in June 2009, we granted Mr. Costa an option to purchase 49,435 shares of our common stock.
 In 2013, Mr. Costa exercised the option in its entirety.
+Following our IPO, Mr. Costa will be compensated for his board service according to the director compensation program discussed below.

-In September 2013, our board of directors approved a director compensation program to be effective at the time of this offering.
+In September 2013, our board of directors approved a director compensation program that became effective upon the completion of our IPO.

-Under this director compensation program, we will pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
-The chairman of each committee will receive higher retainers for such service.
+Under this director compensation program, we pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
+The chairman of each committee receives higher retainers for such service.
 The fees paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member are as follows:

-Welliber Chairman
+CI nairman

-Annual Additional
+N /lember Ac lditional

-Retainer Annual Retainer
+Annual Retainer An Annu al Retainer

-Board of Directors \$35,000 \$ 25,000
+Board of Directors \$ 35,000 \$ 25,000

 Audit Committee 7,500 15,000

 Compensation Committee 5,000 10,000

 Nominating and Corporate Governance Committee 3,500 7,000

-We will also continue to reimburse our non-employee directors for reasonable travel and out-of-pocket expenses incurred in connection with attending our board of director and committee meetings.
+We also reimburse our non-employee directors for reasonable travel and out-of-pocket expenses incurred in connection with attending our board of director and committee meetings.

-In addition, under our director compensation program, each non-employee director serving on our board of directors upon the closing of this offering and each non-employee director elected to our board of directors after the closing of this offering will receive an option to purchase 13,849 shares of our common stock.
-With respect to each non-employee director serving on our board of directors upon the closing of this offering, each of these options will vest as to 33.33% of the shares of our common stock underlying such option annually, beginning on the first anniversary of the grant date, subject to the director's continued service as a director.
+In addition, under our director compensation program, each non-employee director elected to our board of directors subsequent to our IPO receives an option to purchase 13,849 shares of our common stock.
+With respect to each non-employee director serving on our board of directors, each of these options will vest as to 33.33% of the shares of our common stock underlying such option annually, beginning on the first anniversary of the grant date, subject to the director's continued service as a director.
 Further, on the date of the first board meeting held after each annual meeting of stockholders, each non-employee director will receive an option to purchase an additional 6,924 shares of our common stock.
 Each of these options will vest in full on the one year anniversary of the grant date, subject to the non-employee director's continued service as a director.
 The exercise price of these options will equal the fair market value of our common stock on the date of grant.